liko4560/Proxy-liko4560/README.md

 <h2>Proxy generator</h2>
 If you want more proxies for your attacks, you can use LikoProxy or LikoSOCKS!

-You can found it here: https://github.com/liko4560/Proxy-liko4560 and here: https://github.com/liko4560/Proxy-liko4560.git
+You can found it here: https://github.com/liko4560/Proxy-liko4560